-Provision Objective Impact Literacy and Reading Screening for all Year 7 students To identify students who may need more support with reading and literacy.
+Provision Objective Impact Literacy and Reading Screening for all Year 7 and Year 8 students To identify students who may need more support with reading and literacy.
 We were able to identify students who may have come into school without prior data or narrowly achieved the expected standard in reading at Key Stage 2.
+Significance number of students have improved their reading age by a year through the programme.
 Targeted Reading Group To support the development of literacy for low ability students through bespoke programme.
-Increased confidence in, and enjoyment of, reading.
+Increased confidence in, and enjoyment of reading.
+Improved reading age of students.